livebook-dev/livebook/docs/teams/email_domain.md

 Currently, this feature supports only Google emails.
 If you need to use another email provider, [contact our support team](mailto:support@livebook.com?subject=Feature%20request%3A%20Additional%20email%20provider).

 > #### Livebook version requirement {: .info}
-> This feature is only supported with Livebook v0.15 or later.
+> Requires Livebook v0.15 or newer.

 ## Demo
 Here's a quick demo of the feature: